 The CDS Upload X-Match Window allows you to join a local table with any table provided by the VizieR database of astronomical tables or with SIMBAD.
-You can access the window from the main Control Window using the CDS Upload Match button ( in the toolbar, or the Joins or it is the best way to match a local table against a large external table hosted by a service.
+You can access the window from the main Control Window using the CDS Upload Match button ( it is the best way to match a local table against a large external table hosted by a service.
 In particular, it is almost certainly much better than using the Multi-Cone window, though it's less flexible than TAP.